 It is the horrors of suburban action that are some of the most famous in the genre, most often with a killer who hunts horny teenagers.
 ‘Elm Street Fear’, ‘Monster Ticks’, ‘It Follows’, ‘The Devil’s House’, ‘Scream’, ‘Ginger Snaps’, ‘Fright Night’ and, of course, John Carpenter’s legendary ‘Halloween’.

-Home / house / place we live
+Home / House / Place where we live

 There is not too much to say about this place of action.
 The home is inviolable.
 He is our place of safety while the rest of this terrible and great, violent and unpredictable, hard-working and unjust, exhausting world is out there, outside the front door.